 Morton was a teacher, dean, linguist, historian, and prominent Portland civic leader whose service to Westbrook College spanned more than 60 years.
 Since 1961, more than 180 distinguished women have been honored with the award.

-The society also actively fundraises to support the Deborah Morton Endowed Scholarship which is awarded annually to women students who are Maine residents who have manifested outstanding qualities of character, leadership and academic ability and are entering their undergraduate senior year enrolled in the Westbrook College of Health Professions programs on the Portland Campus.
+The society also actively fundraises to support the Deborah Morton Endowed Scholarship, awarded annually to women students who are Maine residents who have manifested outstanding qualities of character, leadership, and academic ability and are entering their undergraduate senior year enrolled in the Westbrook College of Health Professions programs on the Portland Campus.